saltstack/salt/doc/topics/eauth/access_control.rst

 configuration in 0.10.4, it does not negate the old configuration.

-Now specific functions can be opened up to specific minions from specific users in the case of external auth and client acls, and for specific minions in the case of the peer system.
+Now specific functions can be opened up to specific minions from specific users in the case of external auth and client ACLs, and for specific minions in the case of the peer system.

 The access controls are manifested using matchers in these configurations: